ljbo82/c-cpp-gcc-builder/docs/functions.mk.md

 !!!
 Notes
     * Real color support relies on terminal support.
 If there is no support colors are ignored.
-    * This function returns the command string to be used by recipees.
+    * This function returns the command string to be used by recipes.
 It does not execute any actual printing command.

  **Syntax:**